sanderrouk/wddh-adventure-story/Characters of the world/Floon Blagmaar.md

 #### Connections:

-- **Volothamp Geddarm:** Renowned explorer and storyteller, Volo is a close friend and confidant of Floon.
+- **[[Volothamp 'Volo' Geddarm|Volothamp Geddarm]]:** Renowned explorer and storyteller, Volo is a close friend and confidant of Floon.
 Their shared love of adventure has strengthened their bond, with Volo often drawing inspiration from Floon's exploits.
 - **[[Renaer Neverember]]:** Another of Floon's close friends, Renaer is the son of the former Open Lord of Waterdeep.
 The two share a mutual respect and camaraderie, often finding themselves in the midst of the city's most thrilling events.

 #### Legacy: